These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Heliotropium arborescens

 The garden heliotrope is a shrubby perennial that grows to over 6 feet tall.
-It produces flat-clustered fragrant five-lobed flowers in purple and white, which look quite similar to forget-me-nots.
+It produces flat-clustered, fragrant, five-lobed flowers in purple and white, which look quite similar to forget-me-nots.

 17. Phlox